 Temp, Term, or Perm Appts

-Documents required to recruit for temporary, term, or permanent appointments using merit promotion or delegated examining procedures.
+Below are the documents required to recruit for temporary, term, or permanent appointments using merit promotion or delegated examining procedures.
 A summary of available hiring options can be accessed here.

-Documents required to recruit for positions being filled under one of the Pathways Programs, i.e., Career Intern, Temporary Intern, or Recent Graduate appointments.
+Below are the documents required to recruit for positions being filled under one of the Pathways Programs, i.e., Career Intern, Temporary Intern, or Recent Graduate appointments.
 Additional information about these programs can be found here.

 |Return to Duty||